 How AR-V7 causes resistance to AR-targeted therapies

 Tumors can adapt (and become resistant) to AR-targeted treatments.
 One of the most common adaptations is AR-V7—a protein variant of the androgen receptor.
-The splice variant remains constitutively active, but it lacks the ligand binding domain, which is critical for the effectiveness of AR-targeted therapies.
-Patients with nuclear AR-V7 protein receive no benefit from AR-targeted therapies, but may still respond to taxane chemotherapy.1,4
+This splice variant is constitutively active and it lacks the ligand binding domain, which is critical for the effectiveness of AR-targeted therapies.
+Patients with nuclear AR-V7 protein receive no benefit from AR-targeted therapies, but may still respond to taxane chemotherapy.1-6

 AR-V7 is a splice variant of the androgen receptor (AR) that lacks the ligand binding domain2

 The percentage of patients with AR-V7 in the nucleus (nuclear AR-V7+ patients) increases with continued exposure to AR-targeted therapies2:

-- Roughly 1 in 5 patients (18%) are nuclear AR-V7+ after receiving one round of AR-targeted therapy.
+- Roughly 1 in 5 patients (18%) are nuclear AR-V7+ after receiving one round of therapy.

-- Roughly 1 in 3 patients (31%) are nuclear AR-V7+ after receiving two rounds of AR-targeted therapy.
+- Roughly 1 in 3 patients (31%) are nuclear AR-V7+ after receiving two rounds of therapy.